 In the rest frame, the two upper components of spinor wave function are the freedom of positive energy particle, and the lower components are the freedom of negative energy particle.
-The positive part couples with the negative part due to the off-diagonal matrices like $\vec{\alpha} \cdot \vec{\pi}$.
+The positive part couples with the negative part due by the off-diagonal matrices like $\vec{\alpha} \cdot \vec{\pi}$.
 These off-diagonal matrices are defined as odd terms, and the diagonal parts of the Hamiltonian are defined as even terms.
-By applying Foldy-Wouthuysen transformation, the odd terms become negligible high order terms, and the positive part can be decoupled from the negative parts in the low-energy region.
+By applying Foldy-Wouthuysen transformation, the odd terms become negligible higher-order terms, and the positive part can be decoupled with the negative parts in the low-energy region.

 The FW Hamiltonian $\hat H_{F W}=e^{i S}\left(\hat H-i \partial_{t}\right) e^{-i S}$ can be derived by commutator form \cite{PhysRevA.82.052520}